Dr Conor Casey LL.B. (Dubl.) LLM (Yale) PhD (Dubl.)

 Conor’s research specialises in administrative law, constitutional law, and legal theory.

-He has had work featured in leading journals like the American Journal of Jurisprudence, Edinburgh Law Review, European Constitutional Law Review, International Journal of Constitutional Law, Harvard Journal of Law & Public Policy, Maryland Law Review, Modern Law Review, Law & Literature and Public Law.
+His work has been featured in the American Journal of Jurisprudence, Edinburgh Law Review, European Constitutional Law Review, International Journal of Constitutional Law, Harvard Journal of Law & Public Policy, Maryland Law Review, Modern Law Review, Law & Literature and Public Law.
 He is also a regular contributor to the classical legal theory blog Ius & Iustitium.

 Conor's work on public law has been of relevance to courts, practitioners, and policymakers in several legal systems.